Invasion of Åland: Casualties

 During their seven-month military campaign in Åland, the Germans lost six men.
-Three of them were killed on 9 March as the icebreaker Hindenburg struck a mine off Eckerö and sunk.
+Three of them were killed on 9 March as the icebreaker Hindenburg struck a mine off Eckerö and sank.
 Two sailors drowned on 11 April when Rheinland grounded between the islands of Lågskär and Flötjan.
 Rheinland was later re-floated in July, but she had been badly damaged in the grounding, and the German naval command determined that she was not worth repairing.
 In addition to the casualties in Åland, seven Germans were killed in the Battle of Nagu in the Turku Archipelago.

-Swedish casualties were one man as an infantry sergeant committed suicide in April.
-The Whites had three killed in the Battle of Godby, two in the Battle of Korpo and one in the Battle of Nagu.
+There was one Swedish soldier who died.
+He was an infantry sergeant who committed suicide in April.
+Three Whites were killed in the Battle of Godby, two in the Battle of Korpo and one in the Battle of Nagu.

-The number of killed Russian Bolshevik soldiers is not clear but at least two soldiers died in the clashes against the Finnish Whites.
-One Soviet and one Finnish Red were shot by the Whites in late March as they were captured near the island of Vårdö.
+The number of Russian Bolshevik soldiers killed is not clear but at least two soldiers died in the clashes with the Finnish Whites.
+One Soviet and one Finnish Red were shot by the Whites in late March when they were captured near the island of Vårdö.
 The order was given by the Finnish military governor Hjalmar von Bonsdorff and the execution was carried out by the Whites occupying the Turku Archipelago.
 In addition to the 3 Reds killed in the Battle of Godby, 8 captured Reds were shot by the Whites in the ice of Färjsundet Strait.
 At least 26 also died in the Battle of Nagu and 7 in the Battle of Korpo.